 Usage and History

 Pole-arms were in use through much of the Middle Ages but became increasingly popular toward the end of the Medieval period, when heavily armored knights would fight one another with pole-axes.
-Though this is the best documented form of pole-arm combat, we know that other forms of pole-weapon such as halberds and bills had been in use both on the battle field and in single combat for centuries.
+Though this is the best documented form of pole-arm combat, we know that other forms of pole-weapon such as halberds and bills had been in use both on the battle field and in single combat for centuries and we have renaissance masters instructing on their use.

 When knights would battle with pole-axes, the object was rarely to injure or kill, but to force their opponent to yield.
 A pole-axe can bash plate armor into ruin and pull off individual plates exposing vulnerable body parts.
 When attempting to kill with a pole-axe, it was used to facilitate throws and the back end or queue could be thrust into the weak points of armor.